What its all about

 The ‘Standard’ CrazyBall morphed into a high performance version.
 Higher performance motors (brought to us by the Quad racer segment ), newly redesigned control surfaces/servos and modified size now offer little or no restrictions on performance.
 Truely a fully symmetrical airframe in every way.

 No, you will not be able to easily ‘visually’ tell what side is up…but consider this..
 When launched at 1/2 throttle, it simply flies like a free flight and will slowly climb out .
 When it gets to maneuver height, you can just tap up elevator and it will go in that direction giving you a visual clue.
+This is how I fly it easily.
 If you have practiced on the standard CrazyBall, you will already be accustomed to the way it looks and as long as you keep it a ‘mistake or two’ high, a simple tap of up will let you know which direction that is..
 Full throttle is pure ‘Wild’.

 But hey, maybe you crashed it

 No problem, print out another template/graphics, and get another $1 board and build another one in a few hours